 Platform Usability

 We tested each broker’s trading platform for ease of use, functionality, and the availability of advanced trading tools.
-A user-friendly interface is necessary for beginners and experienced traders.
-We looked at how easy the platform was to use, the availability of customization options, and the overall user experience.
-Platforms that provided features such as advanced charting tools, technical indicators, and automated trading capabilities scored higher in our testing.
+A user-friendly interface is necessary for both beginners and experienced traders.
+We evaluated how easy the platform was to use, the availability of customisation options, and the overall user experience.

 Commission and Fees

 Cost is a significant factor for traders, so we compared the cost structures of each broker.
 This included examining commissions, spreads, and any hidden fees that could affect overall profitability.
-Brokers with transparent and competitive pricing structures, including low commissions and minimal additional fees, were rated more favorably.
-We also considered the value provided for the cost, ensuring that lower fees did not come at the expense of essential features or support.
+Brokers with transparent and competitive pricing structures, including low commissions and minimal additional fees, were rated more favourably.
+We considered the value provided for the cost, ensuring that lower fees did not come at the expense of essential features or support.

 Market Access

 We assessed the range of futures markets available through each broker.
 A comprehensive selection of markets allows traders to diversify their strategies and take advantage of different market conditions.
 Brokers offering access to a wide variety of futures contracts, including commodities, indices, currencies, and stocks, were preferred.
+We looked at the ease with which traders could access these markets and the quality of the market data provided.

 Customer Support